tink-crypto/tink/docs/PRIMITIVES.md

   not targeting a specific key, but any key from a set of up to 2<sup>32</sup>
   keys)
 - at least 80-bit authentication strength

+## Pseudo Random Function Families {#prfset}

+The PRF set primitive allows to redact data in a deterministic fashion, for example personal identifiable information or internal IDs, or to come up with a user ID from user information without revealing said information in the ID.
+This allows someone with access to the output of the PRF without access to the key do some types of analysis, while limiting others.

+Note that while in theory PRFs can be used in other ways, for example for encryption or message authentication, the corresponding primitives should only be used for these use cases.

+WARNING: Since PRFs operate deterministically on their input, using a PRF to redact will not automatically provide anonymity, but only provide pseudonymity.
+It is an important tool to build privacy aware systems, but has to be used carefully.

+Minimal properties:

+-   without knowledge of the key the PRF is indistinguishable from a random function
+-   at least 128-bit security, also in multi-user scenarios (when an attacker is not targeting a specific key, but any key from a set of up to 2<sup>32</sup>
+    keys)
+-   at least 16 byte of output available

+WARNING: While HMAC-SHA-2 and HKDF-SHA-2 behave like a cryptographically secure hash function if the key is revealed, and still provide some protection against revealing the input, AES-CMAC is only secure as long as the key is secure.

+Since Tink operates on key sets, this primitive exposes a corresponding set of PRFs instead of a single PRF.
+The PRFs are indexed by a 32 bit key id.
+This can be used to rotate the key used to redact a piece of information, without losing the previous association.

 ## Hybrid Encryption